 We found 615 papers on artificial intelligence in radiotherapy over the previous 20 years, based on our search approach.
 There were 188 “reviews” and 366 “articles” total among them.
 We divided the whole time into three phases: the first phase (2003-2017), the second phase (2018-2020), and the third phase (2021-2023) based on the annual growth rate of publications.
 Figure 2 presented the trends in publications.
 There were just a few studies on artificial intelligence in radiotherapy undertaken during the first phase (2003-2017), which produced a maximum of two publications (Figure 2).
 However, the number of published papers climbed steadily in the second phase (2018–2020), averaging about 32 per year, suggesting the beginning of this field's research.
 During the third phase (2021–2023), there was a noticeable increase in publications, with an average of about 144 papers produced annually.
 In particular, there were 73 relevant papers published in 2018, a 4.3-fold increase over the previous year.
 As research on artificial intelligence in radiation has continued to rise over the past ten years, the number of studies has increased steadily, reaching 166 in 2023.
 In comparison to the previous two phases, the third phase (2021–2023) showed a notable increase in the total number of published papers, suggesting the growing importance and interest of artificial intelligence in the field of radiation.
+Furthermore, in subsequent research, we speculate that the growth of publications may be closely related to the addition of new subdatasets and the expansion of scientific networks[11].